As an MA student at Arts University Plymouth you will join our Postgraduate Centre, an active, cross-disciplinary community of makers and thinkers.

 For more information please email email@example.com

-Throughout the year we invite prospective students to explore the college and hear from staff, students and alumni at an Open Event.
+Throughout the year we invite prospective students to explore the university and hear from staff, students and alumni at an Open Event.
 If you're considering an MA or MFA application we recommend signing up for a future online or in-person talk.
 To see a full list of upcoming dates please visit our What's On page.

 You can also download our latest Postgraduate Prospectus and Portfolio & Interview Guides below.